jianhao2016/AllSet/README.md

 **Remark:** We do not fix the random seed in our code so the results might be slightly different.
 If you find a huge discrepancy, please open an issue.

+## Compatibility with higher version of PyG
+Please check the [Issue #1](https://github.com/jianhao2016/AllSet/issues/1) for more details.
+We still recommend to run our code with the exactly same version of PyG.

 ## Issues
 If you have any problem about our code, please open an issue **and** @ us (or send us an email) in case the notification doesn't work.
 Our email can be found in the paper.